 The venue for this course is the University of London, Bloomsbury Campus, Central London – you can see more venue and travel details here.
 Please note that accommodation is not included, and must be arranged independently if required.

-To book a place or places at the Classical Civilisations Summer School, or if you have any further questions, simply call on 0845 519 4827, email firstname.lastname@example.org, or book online now.
+To book your place at the Summer School, or if you have any further questions, simply call on 0845 519 4827, email firstname.lastname@example.org, or book online.